 You can also check out the original teaser trailer for Nope right here, which also features some footage from Get Out and Us:

 Yeah, nah.
 No. Hell no. #NOPEMOVIE pic.twitter.com/ZBCndG64yWJune 3, 2022

 A feature for Nope goes behind the scenes a bit, including writer/director Jordan Peele discussing some of his inspiration behind the movie.

 Jordan Peele has been very secretive with his movies.
 The plots of Get Out and Us were not shared in detail for quite some time and the writer/director is sticking to the same playbook with Nope.

-A recent for trailer for Nope gives us the best look at the plot yet, as it sees the brother and sister duo played by Daniel Kalyuua and Keke Palmer try to get video evidence of a UFO that is above their ranch.
-However, the possible aliens don't seem to take to kindly to that idea.
+There is no official plot info available on the movie's website, though we can gather from the trailers that the movie involves aliens and the brother and sister duo played by Daniel Kalyuua and Keke Palmer trying to get video evidence of a UFO that is above their ranch.
+However, the aliens don't seem to take to kindly to that idea.

-Peele has lined up great teams to work on his previous two movies and Nope looks to be no different, especially as it will serve as a reunion between the director and his Get Out star.
+Peele has lined up great casts to work on his previous two movies and Nope looks to be no different, especially as it will serve as a reunion between the director and his Get Out star.

 Michael Balderston is a DC-based entertainment and assistant managing editor for What to Watch, who has previously written about the TV and movies with TV Technology, Awards Circuit and regional publications.
 Spending most of his time watching new movies at the theater or classics on TCM, some of Michael's favorite movies include Casablanca, Moulin Rouge!, Silence of the Lambs, Children of Men, One Flew Over the Cuckoos Nest and Star Wars.
 On the TV side he enjoys Peaky Blinders, The Marvelous Mrs. Maisel, Saturday Night Live, Only Murders in the Building and is always up for a Seinfeld rerun.
+Follow on Letterboxd.